hyperledger-labs/orion-server/docs/getting-started/transactions/curl/datatx.md

 ## 5) Operations on Multiple Databases in a Single Transaction

 A data transaction can access or modify more than one user database in a transaction.
-In the below example, we perform operations on two databases `db1` and `db2` within a single transaction.
+In the below example, we perform operations on two databases, `db1` and `db2`, within a single transaction.

 ### 5.1) Update `alice`'s privileges

-As both `alice` and `bob` have only read permission on the database `db1`, first, we update the privilege of `alice` to have read-write permission on `db1` as shown below:
+As both `alice` and `bob` have only read permission on the database `db1`, first we update the privilege of `alice` to have read-write permission on `db1` as shown below:

 ```shell